With you at home

 Some patients are eligible for overnight support through the Last Days of Life programme.

-Mary Potter Hospice runs a Volunteer Community Companion Programme for patients who would like companionship in the home.
+Mary Potter Hospice runs a Companion Service for patients who would like companionship in the home.